 What is the difference between a “soft launch” and a “hard launch”?

 DHS will be rolling EVV in two phases, a "soft launch" and "hard launch."
-When the soft launch begins for personal care services and supportive home care, it will be a period in which all provider agencies and workers will be required to use EVV, but it will not be integrated into claims processing.
+The soft launch is a period in which all provider agencies and workers will be required to use EVV, but it will not be integrated into claims processing.

 The soft launch will be a time to cooperatively overcome any initial hurdles and help establish processes.